JulieNoh000/dms1_blog/posts/13_Prototype_Sketch.md

 <img src="pss.png" width="800" height="600">
 <img src="ps.png" width="800" height="600">

 **These are the sketches with the final design and colors of the icon.
-It will make it easier to create the final icons in Adobe Illustrator.
-The icon design has been slightly modified to clearly convey their messages, and the color combination is based on the choices which was made during the previous color variation activity.**
+I drew these to make it easier to create the final icons in Adobe Illustrator.
+The icon design has been slightly modified to clearly convey their messages, and the color combination is based on the choice I made during the previous color variation activity.**

 <br>
 <br>